sbracegirdle/sbracegirdle.github.io/src/pages/reading.md

 # Reading list

-When I step away from my computer, one of my favorite ways to unwind is by sitting down and reading, or listening to, a good book.
-Reading opens my mind to new ideas, perspectives, and narratives that stretch my understanding of the world and, often enough, offer valuable insights I can apply back in the realm of code.
+I do enjoy sitting down and reading, or listening to, a good book.
+I like to get new ideas, perspectives, and narratives that stretch my understanding.

-Below are some summaries of books I'm currently reading or have finished recently.
+Below are some summaries of books I'm reading or have finished.

-## Currently reading
+## Current reads

 ### A Philosophy of Software Design — John Ousterhout

 A book about software design concerns such as decomposition, modularity, and naming.
 It's a short book, but it's packed with useful information and advice.
 I'm enjoying it so far.

+### The Bands of Mourning (Mistborn, #6) — Brandon Sanderson

+The next book in the post-trilogy Mistborn series, also known as the Wax and Wayne books.
+I wasn't enjoying them as much as the original Mistborn series initially, but I'm starting to get into them now.

+## Recent reads

 ### Origins: How Earth's History Shaped Human History — Lewis Dartnell

+4/5

 A book about the history of the Earth and how it has shaped human history.
-I'm only a few chapters in, but it's been fascinating so far.

-## Recent reads
+It gave a good overview of the origin of humans through to the development of civilisation.

 ### Shadows of Self (Mistborn, #5) — Brandon Sanderson